Data4Democracy/ethics-resources/README.md

 ---
 In order for this process to be as transparent and open as possible, we are making use of GitHub to collect ideas and suggestions from the community as a whole.
 This provides a quick and easy way for you to do the following-

 1. **Submit titles or links of literature/resources** that you have found useful in thinking about ethics and data science.
-You can do so at this here by forking the repo and making the change in your text editor and submitting a pull request or directly in the [resources.md](https://github.com/Data4Democracy/ethics-resources/blob/master/resources.md) file.
+You can do so by forking the repo and making the change in your text editor and submitting a pull request or directly in the [resources.md](https://github.com/Data4Democracy/ethics-resources/blob/master/resources.md) file.

 ```
 If you are not familiar with GitHub. (.md stands for Markdown, a way to format writing on the web easily-cheatsheet link below).
 If you click on the link, it’ll take you to a page that only loads the resources.md file.
 On the right side, above the beginning of the document, there is a button with a pencil icon.
 This allows you edit the file and add your links without having to fork the repo to your computer, use the command line, or any other thing but the content management system built into GitHub.